 Name

 Role

 Date of disclosure

-Reporting Student Details
+Reporting Student Details 3

 Name

 Student ID

 Contact Number

 Email Address

 Term Time Address

 Disclosure Details

 When did this happen?

 Is alleged perpetrator also a member of University of Manchester i.e. staff or student?

 Has this been reported to the police?

+Is there any support in place from other services?